makersacademy/takeaway-challenge/README.md

 Task
 -----

-* Fork this repo
-* Run the command 'bundle' in the project directory to ensure you have all the gems
-* Write a Takeaway program with the following user stories:
+* The task was to write a Takeaway program with the following user stories:

 ```
 As a customer